nasuni-labs/nasuni-dashboards/README.md

 3. The **Options** screen opens.
 Select the **InfluxDB** data source name, which should be **InfluxDB (default)**, and click **Import**.

 4. Navigate to the newly-imported dashboard to view the performance information for your Edge Appliances.
-The dashboard should display the following output:
+Here is an example of expected output for the dashboard:

 ![Performance Dashboard Screenshot](/images/PerformanceDashboardScreenshot.png)